ocaml/opam/doc/pages/Manual.md

       [`depexts:`](#opamfield-depexts) field.

 - <a id="opamfield-features">
-  `features: [ <ident> <string> { <filter> } ... ]`</a> (EXPERIMENTAL):
+  `features: [ <ident> { <pkgname> { <filtered-package-formula> } ... } { <string> } ... ]`
-  this field is currently experimental and shouldn't be used on the main package repository.
-It allows to define custom variables that better document what _features_ are available in a given package build.
-Each feature is defined as an identifier, a documentation string, and a filter expression.
-The filter expression can evaluate to either a boolean or a string, and the defined identifier can be used as a variable in any filter (but recursive features are not allowed and will be _undefined_).
+  </a> (EXPERIMENTAL):

-    This is typically useful to pass appropriate flags to `./configure` scripts, depending on what is installed.
+  This field binds given idents to dependency formulas, and a documentation text.
+The intent is to allow, in the future, packages to depend on additional characteristics of their dependencies.
+This can be understood as a way to further document the consequences of the presence of absence of optional dependencies.

 - <a id="opamfield-synopsis">`synopsis: <string>`</a>:
   defines a short description (one line) for the package.
 This can also be